samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v3.4
+- Fixed problem with choice of options
+- Removed unused variables
 ### v3.3
 - Added Bedrock jar with official Mojang links
 - Download link for the FlameCord fork updated